xuecheng27/comm-ProHiCo/README.md

 # comm-ProHiCo
-codes for the paper entitled "ProHiCo: A Probabilistic Framework to Hide Communities in Large Networks"
+Codes for the paper entitled "ProHiCo: A Probabilistic Framework to Hide Communities in Large Networks"